Ty France Player Props: Mariners vs. Astros

 Ty France At The Plate

-- France has nine doubles, a home run and 11 walks while batting .235.
+- Ty France has nine doubles, a home run and 12 walks while batting .237.

-- He has homered in one of 31 games, and in 0.8% of his plate appearances.
+- He has gone deep in one of 32 games, and in 0.7% of his plate appearances.

-- France has picked up an RBI in 32.3% of his games this season, with more than one RBI in 12.9% of his games.
-He has also produced three or more runs in one contest.
+- Ty France has had an RBI in 10 games this season (31.3%), including four multi-RBI outings (12.5%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 14 games this season (45.2%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.